 What is marketing management?

-According to the Marketing Accountability Standards Board, the formal definition of marketing management is:
+According to the Marketing Accountability Standards Board, marketing management is:

 “The process of setting marketing goals for an organization (considering internal resources and market opportunities), the planning and execution of activities to meet these goals, and measuring progress toward their achievement.”

-Put more simply, it’s managing everything that goes into driving marketing and sales in the business.
-This means creating, executing, and measuring a plan for the business to reach, communicate with, and convert its target market.
+Put more simply, it’s managing everything that goes into driving marketing and sales of company products and services.
+This means creating, executing, and measuring a plan for the business to reach, communicate with, and supporting the customer service to convert its target market.